julienrbrt/woningfinder/docs/architecture.md

 # Architecture

 This document defines the archtitecture of WoningFinder.
-Its data schema can be found [here](db_schema.png).

 WoningFinder is split in 3 components: _WoningFinder-API_, _HousingFinder_ and _HousingMatcher_ and a landing page.